AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

     Assume this is being executed on shard 0, the first shard.
 */

-// If we just get our client.guilds.size, it will return
+// If we just get our client.guilds.cache.size, it will return
-// only the number of guilds on the shard this is being run on. console.log(client.guilds.size);
+// only the number of guilds on the shard this is being run on. console.log(client.guilds.cache.size);
 // 1050

-// If we would like to get our client.guilds.size from all
+// If we would like to get our client.guilds.cache.size from all
-// of our shards, we must make use of fetchClientValues(). const res = await client.shard.fetchClientValues('guilds.size');
+// of our shards, we must make use of fetchClientValues(). const res = await client.shard.fetchClientValues('guilds.cache.size');
 console.log(res);
 //     [
 //        1050,    // shard 0